nvakhilnair/Plain-Text-Encryption-and-Decryption-using-RSA/README.md

 # Plain Text Encryption and Decryption using RSA Algorithm

-GUI application lets you create two separate python based GUI application for encryption and decryption of textual data.
+GUI application lets you create two separate python based GUI applications for encryption and decryption of textual data.
 ## Installation

 Installation of required libraries